-Venmo Scams - Tips for Selling and Buying
+Venmo Scams: Tips for Selling and Buying Safely

 Venmo Is Safest With Well-Known People and Brands

-Venmo is a great tool for paying friends and paying for certain products and services.
-Payments are fast and easy, and the social element can add some fun to the process.
-But as with any payment method, you need to be aware of the limitations and potential risks of using the service.
+Venmo is an excellent tool for paying friends and buying products and services from approved merchants.
+Payments are fast and easy, and the social element can add some fun to the experience.
+But as with any payment method, you need to be aware of the limitations—and potential risks—of using the service.

 Is It Safe?

-Money in the bank: Venmo has had issues in the past, and it’s always a good idea to monitor your accounts and sign up for alerts so you can instantly review transactions.
-If money is stolen from your bank account, you might be protected under federal law, but you have to act fast to benefit from that protection.
+Whenever your money is at stake, it’s smart to monitor your accounts and sign up for alerts so you instantly learn about new transactions.
+If somebody steals money from your bank account, you might be protected under federal law, but you have to act fast to benefit from that protection.
 Notify Venmo and your bank immediately if you see anything suspicious.

-Safest funding methods: The safest way to use Venmo is to use a credit card as your primary funding method (as opposed to using a debit card, or a direct link to your bank account).
-It costs more to use a credit card, but it helps to protect your daily-use checking account.
+The safest way to use Venmo is to use a credit card as your primary funding method (as opposed to using a debit card, or a direct link to your bank account).
+It may cost more money to use a credit card, but this option protects your daily-use checking account.
 If a fraudulent charge drains your checking account, you'll have immediate cash-flow problems.
-But you can clean up an errant credit card charge can be cleaned up before your next due date).
+But you can clean up an errant credit card charge within two billing cycles and avoid financial losses.

 Getting Paid (Selling With Venmo)

 Unfortunately, any Venmo payments you receive can be reversed by the company after they hit your account.
-After you receive a payment, it looks as if the transaction is complete: The money appears in your Venmo account instantly, and you might even be able to use the funds.
-However, that money is only made available under the assumption that everything is fine.
+After you receive a payment, it looks as if the transaction is complete.
+The money appears in your Venmo account instantly, and you might even be able to use the funds.
+However, Venmo only makes that money available under the assumption that everything is fine—sometimes it's not.

-If it turns out that there’s a problem, the payment will be reversed, and you’re responsible for that money.
-If you haven’t used the funds, Venmo will take the money back.
-If you already spent the money, you’ll need to replace it.
+If it turns out there’s a problem, the payment can be reversed, and you’ll be responsible for that money.
+If you haven’t already used the funds, Venmo will take the money back.
+If you spent the money, you’ll need to replace it.

 What could go wrong?
-It’s possible that the person who paid you will file a claim with Venmo, or the person might use a stolen credit card number to fund the payment.
-Eventually, the card’s legitimate owner might file a chargeback, and the payment will be canceled.
+The person who paid you might file a claim with Venmo, or even use a stolen credit card number to fund the payment.
+Eventually, the card’s legitimate owner might complain, and the payment will be canceled.

 However, payments can be reversed.
-Your “buyer” doesn’t cancel the payment — they dispute the payment, or somebody else does so after unauthorized activity in their account.
+Your buyer doesn’t "cancel" the payment.
+They may "dispute" the payment—or somebody else does after finding unauthorized activity in their account.

 Scams With Venmo

 Con artists discovered ways to take advantage of this confusion.
-Just like with cashier’s check scams, they exploit your assumptions about how money moves: You think the payment is complete, so you give up whatever you’re selling.
+Just like with cashier’s check scams, they may exploit your assumptions about how money moves.
+You think the payment is complete, so you give up whatever you’re selling.

-The fact is that it takes several days for payments to be processed (for the money to move from a buyer’s bank account or card to Venmo, unless the recipient pays a fee to speed things up).
+It takes several days for payments to complete (for the money to move from a buyer’s bank account or card to Venmo, unless the recipient pays a fee to speed things up).
 But payments appear to be instant.
-In most cases, they might as well be because there’s no fraud going on.
-Venmo tells you that you just got paid and shows a little plus sign that suggests the funds are in your account instantly.
+In most cases, they might as well be, because there’s no fraud with most payments.
+Venmo notifies you that you just got paid and displays a little plus sign that suggests the funds are in your account instantly.

-In addition to losing your merchandise, if you spend that money, you’ll have to replace the money that you thought you received (by transferring it back into Venmo from your bank account, for example).
+In addition to losing your merchandise, if you spend that money, you’ll have to replace the money you thought you received (by transferring from your bank account, for example).

 Venmo generally does not offer assistance in cases like the scam described above.
-The user agreement specifies that the service is for “payments between friends and people who trust each other,” and that there is no buyer or seller protection.
+The company specifies that the service is for “payments between friends and people who trust each other,” and that there is no buyer or seller protection.

-Don’t expect much help from Venmo if things go sour.
-In the past, Venmo has told customers to work things out with whoever “paid” and took merchandise.
-Of course, thieves won’t cooperate, which leaves you with few options besides calling the police or bringing legal action against the buyer (if you can find him).
+Don’t expect much support from Venmo if somebody takes advantage of you.
+The company suggests that customers try to work things out with whoever “paid” and took merchandise.
+Naturally, thieves won’t cooperate, which leaves you with few good options besides contacting law enforcement or bringing legal action against the buyer (assuming you can find them).

 If you’re especially privacy-conscious, avoid publishing your activity to the feed.
-In most cases, there’s nothing to worry about.
-However, depending on your situation, you may prefer to keep your transactions private.
-The feed may give hackers or stalkers more information than you’d like, or it could reveal more about your finances than you are comfortable revealing.
+You might not have anything to worry about privacy-wise.
+However, depending on your situation, you may prefer to keep your transactions hidden.
+The feed could provide helpful information to hackers or stalkers, or it could reveal more about your finances than you are comfortable revealing.
 Follow the path as depicted by the red boxes above to make your transactions visible only to you and your recipient.